 The U.S. notified Rakoff at an April 20 hearing that federal prosecutors in Los Angeles are investigating the unidentified Goldman Sachs employee.
 In January, prosecutors disclosed that Rajaratnam had another source who passed him inside information, a Goldman Sachs executive Rakoff dubbed “Mr. X.” The government said those tips weren’t related to the crimes Gupta is charged with.

 All material produced by the prosecutors in Los Angeles that isn’t publicly available otherwise is “restricted information and will be designated as such upon production by the government,” Rakoff said in an order signed yesterday and made public today.

 Rakoff also said the material must be returned to the government at the conclusion of the trial.
 The order was agreed to by Alan Friedman, one of Gupta’s lawyers, and Assistant U.S. Attorney Reed Brodsky, who is prosecuting the case.

 Gupta, a former Goldman Sachs director, is scheduled to go on trial May 21, accused leaking illegal tips to Rajaratnam about the bank holding company as well as Procter & Gamble Co.
-(PG), where Gupta was also a director.
+(PG:US), where Gupta was also a director.
 He pleaded not guilty to six counts of securities fraud and one count of conspiracy.